WiLO Networks

 Grant in 2021

-Rivieh is a technology company based in Los Angeles, California, that specializes in developing hardware solutions to convert properties into smart buildings.
-Founded in 2018, Rivieh's platform integrates essential components for controlling lighting, heating, ventilation, air conditioning (HVAC), music, and smart assistants.
-This integration allows hoteliers to provide guests with a seamless smart home experience while simultaneously reducing energy consumption and lowering maintenance costs.
+Rivieh is a technology company founded in 2018 and based in Los Angeles, California.
+It specializes in developing hardware solutions that convert traditional properties into smart buildings.
+Rivieh's platform integrates essential components for controlling lighting, HVAC systems, music, and smart assistants, aiming to enhance the guest experience in the hospitality sector.
+By offering a seamless smart home environment, the company helps hoteliers improve energy efficiency and reduce maintenance costs, making it easier for properties to adopt advanced technological solutions.

 Drought Diet Prouducts